 - Play around with this diagram, which illustrates the connnections between W&M majors and careers.
 You should also check out William & Mary Student Outcomes.
 This site lists employment and graduate school information obtained from the past four years' senior surveys.

-As you continue exploring, evaluating, and refining your interests, you'll find yourself moving away from some options and toward some others.
+As you continue exploring, you'll find yourself moving away from some options and toward some others.
 Ideally you'll reach a point where just one or two potential majors feel like a good fit.
 At some point you might consider:

-- If you find that you cannot choose between two majors, could one be a major and the other a minor?
+- If you can't choose between two majors, could one be a major and the other a minor?

-- If you find that the topic you want to study overlaps several majors, look into creating your own interdisciplinary major.
+- If the topic you want to study overlaps several majors, look into creating your own interdisciplinary major.